-- For penalty (d), the dean hearing the case will inform the Office of the Registrar. - For penalty (e), the dean hearing the case will inform the student's dean who will, in turn, notify the Office of the Registrar as well as the Dean of Students and take the appropriate academic action. - For penalty (f), the dean hearing the case must inform the Vice Provost for Research and Graduate Studies in writing within five working days of the date of the notice.
+- For penalty (d), the dean hearing the case will inform the Office of the Registrar. - For penalty (e), the dean hearing the case will inform the student's dean who will, in turn, notify the Office of the Registrar as well as the Dean of Students and take the appropriate academic action. - For penalty (f), the dean's decision will be subject to review by the Academic Appeals Review Committee.
+The dean hearing the case must inform the Vice Provost for Research and Graduate Studies in writing within five working days of the date of the notice.
 The Vice Provost for Research and Graduate Studies will refer the case to the Academic Appeals Review Committee, which will review it and make a recommendation to the Provost.
-The Provost will inform the dean hearing the case, the Vice Provost for Research and Graduate Studies, the Office of the Registrar and the Dean of Students of the final decision. - For record keeping of documents pertaining to the infringement of the academic integrity code, please refer to the appropriate section under Student Records herein.
+The Provost will inform the student, the dean hearing the case, the Vice Provost for Research and Graduate Studies, the Office of the Registrar and the Dean of Students of the final decision.

+For record keeping of documents pertaining to the infringement of the academic integrity code, please refer to the appropriate section under Student Records herein.